rackerlabs/technical-blog/_posts/2014-08-05-jclouds-domain-classes.md

 ---
 layout: post
-title: "Better Builders with jclouds"
+title: Better Builders with jclouds
-date: 2014-08-05 23:59
+date: '2014-08-05 23:59'
 comments: true
 author: Zack Shoylev
 published: true
 categories:
   - jclouds
   - developers
   - sdk
-bio: |
+bio: >
   Zack Shoylev is a committer on the Apache jclouds project and a Software Developer for Rackspace.
 He is currently working on   open source cloud SDK development.
 Zack’s technical interests focus on open source development, cloud computing, and big data  processing with Java.
-Zack's twitter handle: @zackshoylev and Freenode nick: zacksh
+Zack's twitter handle:
+  @zackshoylev and Freenode nick: zacksh
 ---
 # Better Builders with jclouds